TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-`Allow_url_include` flag is disabled, this means that we can't include files from remote locations, so, removing the posibility to exploit vulnerabilities like `RFI` (Remote File Inclusion).
+`Allow_url_include` flag is disabled, this means that we can't include files from remote locations.

+This removes the posibility to exploit vulnerabilities like `RFI` (Remote File Inclusion).

 <br />